Bellevue Township, Morrison County, Minnesota

 Bellevue Township is a township in Morrison County, Minnesota, United States.
 The population was 1,115 at the 2000 census.

 Bellevue Township was organized in 1858.
 Bellevue is a name derived from French meaning "beautiful view".

 Geography

 According to the United States Census Bureau, the township has a total area of 45.7 sqmi, of which 45.1 sqmi is land and 0.7 sqmi (1.44%) is water.

+The township is along U.S. Highway 10 near Royalton and Little Falls.